AhmetCemalO/labcamsac/README.md

-# This repository is the lab's version of Joao Couto's labcams repository (available at https://bitbucket.org/jpcouto/labcams)
+# This repository is the lab's version of Joao Couto's labcams repository (available at https://bitbucket.org/jpcouto/labcams).
+It is a complete rewrite, only the name and intent are the same

 It's currently under work.